MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-tomcat-to-containers-on-azure-kubernetes-service.md

 ---
-title: Migrate Tomcat Applications to containers on Azure Kubernetes Service
+title: Migrate Tomcat Applications to containers on Azure Kubernetes Service (AKS)
-description: This guide describes what you should be aware of when you want to migrate an existing Tomcat application to run in an Azure Kubernetes Service container.
+description: This guide describes what you should be aware of when you want to migrate an existing Tomcat application to run in an Azure Kubernetes Service (AKS) container.
 author: KarlErickson
 ms.author: karler
 ms.topic: conceptual